timbeaudet/knowledge_base/faq/today.md

 ## Discusion Topic: The Joy Of Creating Games!

-# Objectives for Today 2026-08-18
+# Objectives for Today 2026-08-19

 - Just chill, and stuff; getting started
-- Recreate / reupload Release Date Announce Trailer with Sept 15th.
+- Write an article for (softly) promoting Rushcremental.
 - Request keys for influencer campaigns...
+- Update the suggest price changes...

 ## Events / Notices / Coming Soon